damnsemicolon/code-quiz-shannon/README.md

 ## Description

-As a review of the materials we learnt in our sixth week, our **Week 6 Challenge** will test our skills in HTML, CSS, JavaScript and logic by having us create a multiple choice quiz about Javascript.
+As a review of the materials we learnt in our sixth week, our **Week 6 Challenge** will test our skills in HTML, CSS, JavaScript and Web API by having us create a multiple choice quiz about Javascript.

 In this web application, I have applied the following skills: